openhab/openhab-docs/addons/bindings/oh2/astro/readme.md

 A thing requires the geolocation (latitude, longitude) for which the calculation is done.
 Optionally, a refresh interval (in seconds) can be defined to also calculate positional data like azimuth and elevation.
+An complementary altitude (optional) configuration item can also be specified to sharpen results provided by Radiation group.

 ## Channels